i. Forex trading can be started with as little as $50

 What I want to infer from this is that traders must not get discouraged after they hear that they cannot make it big in forex if they start with less capital.

 Traders that look to trading as a get-rich-quick scheme will never be able to succeed in it, as they will never be able to manage risk properly according to their expectations.

 For instance, a trader with a capital of $100 will risk $1 per trade, while a trader with a capital of $10,000 will risk $100 per trade.
 The risk taken by both traders is the same in relation to the capital at their disposal.

 Their profits will also vary as their risk taken varies.
-The former will profit way less than what the latter will profit considered their analysis works.
+The former will profit way less than what the latter will profit from considering their analysis works.

 Do you think a big capital is needed to trade forex?

-I have discussed a lot on this topic above and have fairly bust some myths, but do you think forex trading requires big capital?
+I have discussed a lot on this topic above and have fairly busted some myths, but do you think forex trading requires big capital?